 If your puppy doesn’t get to see, smell or hear something within the first four months of their life when their brains are like sponges, they may display a great deal of fear or distrust toward it as they grow older.
 The same also goes if they have a bad experience with something at such an age.
 If a puppy convinces himself or herself that a vacuum is dangerous or scary at the very beginning of their life, it’s a belief that will carry on long into their adulthood.

 The easiest way of helping your pup grow used to the hoover without forcing any experiences upon them is to give them a crate in a room such as a kitchen.
-You may want to have a second crate in the bedroom if your pup is a nervous sleeper and you prefer not to be kept up at night by barking, whining or howling.
+You may want to have a second crate (maybe with a crate cover) in the bedroom if your pup is a nervous sleeper and you prefer not to be kept up at night by barking, whining or howling.
 If your pup spends plenty of time in the kitchen, they’ll soon grow used to all of the everyday activities that you get up to throughout a typical day – including vacuuming.

 Your puppy may be a little perturbed at first, but they’ll soon adapt.
 Pups tend to be more inquisitive than fearful in their earlier days, so they’ll probably want to play with the vacuum.
 This, in itself, becomes something of a balancing act.